 The Human Rights Committee has repeatedly stated in recent years "that just as detention as punishment for the legitimate exercise of the right to freedom of expression, as guaranteed by article 19 of the Covenant is arbitrary, so too is detention as punishment for legitimate exercise of freedom of religion and conscience, as guaranteed by article 18 of the Covenant."
+16

-On 8 May 2021, the authorities of the state party freed from prison all 16 of Turkmenistan known jailed conscientious objectors - all of them Jehovah's Witnesses- in a prisoner amnesty.
-To the date of the submission, IFOR does not have information of conscientious objectors currently imprisoned in Turkmenistan.
+On 8 May 2021, the authorities of the state party freed from prison all 16 of Turkmenistan's known jailed conscientious objectors - all of them Jehovah's Witnesses- in a prisoner amnesty.
+17